nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 Follow the [CMake](https://cmake.org/getting-started/) doc to install CMake.
 The minimum version is ***3.30.0***.

-Use `cmake --version` to check the version if you have a versio installed.
+Use `cmake --version` to check the version if you have a version installed.

 ### Ninja